GeoscienceAustralia/ga-wphase/README.md

 Based on the paper [*Source inversion of W phase: speeding up seismic tsunami warning* by Kanamori and Rivera, 2008](https://doi.org/10.1111/j.1365-246X.2008.03887.x)

 ## Requirements

 - Python 2.7 (with various libraries)
 - Greens functions.
 TODO: Do we have some reference explaining the required format?
+  We use a single-file database called `gfs_1.hdf5`.
-- SeisComP3 with python libraries (to use the fully integrated script)
+- Optional: SeisComP3 with python libraries (to use the fully integrated script)

 ## Direct Installation